No Water Coming Out of Hot Water Heater? Fix No Water Flow

 Find the thermostat on the hot water heater.
 It is usually behind a small panel.
 Use a screwdriver to remove the panel.
 Inside, you will see the thermostat.

 Turn the thermostat dial to adjust the temperature.
 The ideal setting is 120 degrees Fahrenheit.
-Be careful not to set it too high.
-High temperatures can cause burns.

 After adjusting, replace the panel.
 Turn on the hot water tap.
 Let it run for a few minutes.
 Check if the water is warm.
 If not, you may need to call a professional.